vmwhelan/hdhr-ac4/README.md

 docker build -t hdhr-ac4 .
 ```

-The docker build will download an Emby release and extract ffmpeg from it.
-You may need to update the
-URL in the future if it changes.

 ## How to run the docker container

 ```
 docker run -p 5003:80 -p 5004:5004 -e HDHR_IP=192.168.0.123 hdhr-ac4
 ```

+On startup, the container will download an Emby release and extract ffmpeg from it.
+It will detect amd64
+or arm64 architectures and download the appropriate release.
+You can override the release it uses by setting
+the `LINK` environment variable to a URL of a .deb file from https://github.com/MediaBrowser/Emby.Releases/releases.

 > You can use any host port you want for port 80, but port 5004 can't be changed.